theobald-software/theobald-software.github.io/content/_en/about_template.md

 ---
 layout: page
-title: Template for descriptions
+title: Template for creating online help content
-description: Template for creating online help content
+description: Explanation and descripion of the template
-permalink: /:collection/template_description
+permalink: /:collection/about_template
 weight: 0
 ---
 ### About the template